eth-protocol-fellows/protocol-studies/docs/wiki/CL/merkleization.md

 _Figure: Sample Merkle Tree._

-In the above Merkle tree, the leaves are our four blobs of data, A, B, C, and D.
+In the above Merkle tree, the leaves of the tree are the four blobs of data, A, B, C, and D.

 - **Define the Data:**
   - In this example, we're dealing with four basic data items: A, B, C, and D. These are conceptualized as numbers (`10`, `20`, `30`, and `40` respectively) and will be represented in the Merkle tree as 32-byte chunks.